argmaxml/recsplain/docs/source/item-query.rst

 .. note::
   The index positions of the distances correspond to the index positions of the ids.

-The lower the distance between two vectors, the more similar the items are to one another.
+The smaller the distance between two vectors, the more similar the items are to one another.

 The distance is an overall similarity value based on comparing the vector for one indexed item to the vector for the search item.